If you have a problem with your accountant or tax agent:

 If you can't sort out your issue directly, this is your next step.
 Which you go to depends on the sum of money in question.

-Disputes Tribunal: can look at claims up to $15,000, or $20,000 if both sides agree.
+Disputes Tribunal: can look at claims up to $30,000.
 This is a less formal process than court.

 Speak to a lawyer before filing a claim at the District Court.
 If you can't afford one, you may be able to get legal aid.